RimJoudi/simple_shell/README.md

 ### Annotations

-We have writen a [blog](https://joudirim93.medium.com/what-happens-when-you-type-ls-l-c-in-the-shell-8ed10196d711 "what happens when typing ls -l *.c and hit enter in shell") post describing what happens when typing ls -l *.c and hit Enter in  shell using examples and detailing all different processes. feel free to check it.
+We have writen a [blog post](https://joudirim93.medium.com/what-happens-when-you-type-ls-l-c-in-the-shell-8ed10196d711 "what happens when typing ls -l *.c and hit enter in shell")  describing what happens when typing ls -l *.c and hit Enter in  shell using examples and detailing all different processes. feel free to check it.

-### Flowchart